NCAR/CTSM-Tutorial/README.md

 These tutorials are designed as an introduction to running the Community Terrestrial Systems Model (CTSM).
 We will go through three configurations that include running a:

 0. Supported NEON tower site,
-1. Global FATES simution, and
+1. Global FATES-SP simulation, and
 2. Generic single point simulation.

 We'll also learn how to: